 How Consistency Ratings Work

-Using fantasy points determined by ESPN's standard scoring, the charts contained in this column rate players based upon how consistently reliable they were in the 2011 NFL season.
-To familiarize you with some of the terminology:
+Using fantasy points determined by ESPN's standard scoring, the charts contained in this column rate players based upon how consistently reliable they were during the 2012-14 seasons combined, a span of 51 weeks' worth of games.
+For IDPs (individual defensive players), the following scoring is used: solo tackle (1), assisted tackle (0.5), sack (3), interception (3), forced fumble (3), fumble recovery (3), touchdown (6), safety (2), pass defended (1).
+To familiarize you with some of the terminology and column headers listed in the charts below:

 Start: The number of times that the player's point total in a given week was worthy of having had him active in an ESPN standard league.